3redronin/mu-server/PROXY-PROTOCOL.md

 [HAProxy specification](https://www.haproxy.org/download/3.0/doc/proxy-protocol.txt).
 Mu4 intentionally accepts port zero, rejects noncanonical decimal leading zeroes and oversized v1 lines, and validates outer TLV framing.
 It adds an acceptance-based preamble timeout.
-These are protocol/lifecycle requirements;
+Mu4 also accepts UNSPEC when either the family or transport nibble is zero (with outer TLV validation), supplying no advertised endpoints.
+Mu3 rejects these mixed combinations and accepts only the combined `0x00` UNSPEC value; the specification permits either receiver choice.
+These are explicit protocol/lifecycle choices;
 Mu3 accepting an input does not establish that the input is valid.
 Independent release evidence, raw observations and compatibility assessments belong in the local `mu-conformance` repository, not in the server distribution.